Lucius Fairchild: Political and diplomatic career

 Fairchild resigned from the military in November 1863 and was appointed Secretary of State of Wisconsin (1864–1866), before being elected three term Governor of Wisconsin (1866–1872).
 After his time as governor, Fairchild was appointed U.S. consul at Liverpool (1871) and then consul general at Paris (1880–1881), Fairchild was Envoy Extraordinary and Minister Plenipotentiary to Spain.

 Fairchild later served as Commander-in-Chief of the Grand Army of the Republic (1886–1887) and of the Military Order of the Loyal Legion of the United States (1893–1895); during the former of these terms, he came to national prominence for calling upon God to "palsy" President Grover Cleveland for offering to return several captured Confederate battle flags to the veterans of their respective regiments as a peace gesture towards the South.
 He was also a member of the Society of the Army of the Potomac.
 Fairchild also received 95 degrees in the Masonic Order "Egyptian Masonic Rite of Memphis".
-He died in Madison, Wisconsin in May 1896.
+He died in Madison, Wisconsin in May 1896, and was buried at Forest Hill Cemetery.

 Fairchild was also known as an outspoken "Radical Republican", he fervently supported civil rights for blacks and vehemently opposed Rutherford B. Hayes for "appeasing" southern segregationists in what he referred to as "the second civil war".
 He believed Reconstruction ended too early, and on terms he described as "cowardly" and "disgraceful".
 He supported Wisconsin Senator Timothy O. Howe in pushing for more severe measures in the South that would guarantee civil rights by force.